zporky/langs-and-paradigms/01-Language_design/README.md

 * Different paradigms
 * Different domains

-## Why woth studying language design?
+## Why is it woth to study language design?
 Very few people designs actual languages.
 * Similar skillset as designing a new API
 * Gain ability to choose the right language for the right task
 * Designing an embedded language is not uncommon